 Like telephone counselling, online therapy offers access to professional support at a time and location that is convenient for you.
 There are many forms of online therapy, including email counselling, online chat and video chat counselling.

-To learn more about online therapy, the benefits and to find an online counsellor, head over to our dedicated online therapy fact-sheet.
+To learn more about online therapy, and its benefits and to find an online counsellor, head over to our dedicated online therapy page.